-Under our Director Compensation Program, we grant to each non-employee director (i) an option to purchase that number of shares of our common stock calculated by dividing (a) \$700,000 (for any directors who commenced their service prior to December 8, 2021) or \$750,000 (for any directors who commence their service on or after December 8, 2021) by (b) the per share grant date fair value of the option, calculated based on the closing trading price of our common stock as of the grant date (or if the grant date is not a trading day, the immediately preceding trading day) and using assumptions published in our most recent periodic report as of the grant date, rounded down to the nearest whole share, upon the director's initial appointment or election to our Board (the Initial Grant), and, effective April 4, 2022, up to a maximum of 115,000 options, and (ii) for each non-employee director who has served for at least four months as of the date of each annual meeting of stockholders, an option to purchase that number of shares of our common stock calculated by dividing (a) \$350,000 (for any such grants made prior to December 8, 2021) or \$425,000 (for any such grants made on or after December 8, 2021) by (b) the per share grant date fair value of the option, calculated based on the closing trading price of our common stock as of the grant date is not a trading day, the immediately preceding trading day) and using assumptions published in our most recent periodic report as of the grant date fair value of the option, calculated based on the closing trading price of our common stock as of the grant date is not a trading day, the immediately preceding trading day) and using assumptions published in our most recent periodic report as of the grant date is not a trading day, the immediately preceding trading day) and using assumptions published in our stock as of the grant date, rounded down to the nearest whole share, on the date of each annual meeting of stockholders thereafter (the Annual Grant), and, effective April 4, 202
+Under our Director Compensation Program, we grant to each non-employee director (i) an initial option to purchase that number of shares of our common stock calculated by dividing (a) \$750,000 by (b) the per share grant date fair value of the option, calculated based on the closing trading price of our common stock as of the grant date (or if the grant date is not a trading day, the immediately preceding trading day) and using assumptions published in our most recent periodic report as of the grant date, rounded down to the nearest whole share, upon the director's initial appointment or election to our Board (the Initial Grant), and, effective April 4, 2022, up to a maximum of 115,000 shares, and (ii) for each non-employee director who has served for at least four months as of the date of each annual meeting of stockholders, an option to purchase that number of shares of our common stock calculated by dividing (a) \$425,000 by (b) the per share grant date fair value of the option, calculated based on the closing trading price of our common stock as of the grant date (or if the grant date is not a trading day, the immediately preceding trading day) and using assumptions published in our most recent periodic report as of the grant date, rounded down to the nearest whole share, on the date of each annual meeting of stockholders thereafter (the Annual Grant), and, effective April 4, 2022, up to a maximum of 65,000 shares.
+The Initial Grant vests and becomes exercisable as to 1/36 of the underlying shares on a monthly basis over three years, subject to the applicable director's continued service to the company through each applicable vesting date.
+The Annual Grant vests and becomes exercisable on the earlier of (i) the first anniversary of the grant date of such Annual Grant, or (ii) immediately prior to our next annual meeting of stockholders, subject to the applicable director's continued service to the company through such vesting date.